snehanshu-raj/ImageNet-1K-ResNet50/Readme.md

 ## **Conclusion**

-While our model reports **75.34% Top-1 accuracy** on standard ImageNet validation, this metric **underestimates true performance** by approximately 5-7 percentage points due to well-documented label quality issues in the benchmark dataset.
+While our model reports **75.34% Top-1 accuracy** (when trained from scratch) and **76.88 Top-1 accuracy** on further fine tuning on standard ImageNet validation, this metric **underestimates true performance** by approximately 5-7 percentage points due to well-documented label quality issues in the benchmark dataset.

 Our analysis, supported by academic research and manual inspection, suggests the model's **true accuracy is closer to 81-82%**.
 This aligns with our high Top-5 accuracy (92.54%) and qualitative performance on real-world images.